The Power Of Science: DNA Testing

 Experts believe this accelerated rate of growth contributes to a higher incidence of abnormal cell growth and death from cancer.
 No matter the cause, we all know our big boys and girls don’t live near long enough.

-While DNA testing is not an immediate solution to this longevity problem, my goal is to address ONE way that you can take control over your best friend’s future and the future of your breed.
+While DNA testing is not an immediate solution to this longevity problem, my goal is to address ONE way that you can take control of your best friend’s future and the future of your breed.

 According to the 2014 Annual Report from The Kennel Club Genetics Centre at the Animal Health Trust in the UK, “Since 2009, when the Kennel Club commenced funding of the Canine Genetics Centre at the Animal Health Trust, DNA tests have been developed for eleven different disease mutations that are relevant to 31 different breeds of dog, with six breeds benefiting from more than one test.